 Clause 13 of the Indenture.
-This clause sets out a regime to meet the water requirements for BHP Billiton's Olympic Dam operations.
+This clause sets out a regime to meet the water requirements for ODC.
 The Indenture gives ODC the right to explore for underground water and, if a source is located, apply for a Special Water Licence to take water from that source.
 The State has granted two Special Water Licences to ODC under these provisions (SWL and SWL No. 2, related to Wellfields B and A, respectively), pursuant to which ODC extracts water from the Great Artesian Basin (GAB).